 The Series 2001 Bonds are subject to redemption at the option of the District prior to their maturity.
 The Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
-This occurred during the fiscal year ended September 30, 2008 as the District collected prepaid assessments from lot owners and prepaid \$35,000 of the Bonds.
+This occurred during the fiscal year ended September 30, 2009 as the District collected prepaid assessments from lot owners and prepaid \$30,000 of the Bonds.
+See Note 11 for additional prepayments subsequent to year end.